 Business & Corporate

-Many people shudder to think of the impact of financing long-term care with the financial resources that they've spent a lifetime building.
-Long-term care, more commonly known as nursing home care, is very expensive, with an average cost of $8,000 or more per month.
-There are various means of financing long-term care; however, most Americans believe that the federal government or Medicare will pay for their long-term care costs.
+Many people shudder to think about the impact of financing nursing home care with the financial resources that they spend a lifetime building.
+Long-term care in a nursing home setting is very expensive, with a typical cost of $12,000 per month or more.
+Many Americans believe that the federal government or Medicare will pay for their long-term care.
 Unfortunately, this is not the case.
-Our legal team can help you plan for the future and protect your assets.
+There are various means of financing long-term care, and often it is possible to do so while also protecting a portion of assets.
+In Massachusetts, long-term care is provided under the MassHealth system.
+In Connecticut, long-term care is provided by the Department of Social Services, or DSS.
+For both states, the application and qualification process is highly regulated, nuanced, and subject to continuous change.
+Whether you are a resident of Massachusetts or Connecticut, our legal team can help you plan for the future and protect your assets.

 A Brownfield site is real property in which the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 Brownfield sites are often abandoned industrial or commercial sites.